MissStrong/ICD2O/Notes/Unit 3/Note 08 - Sections.md

 Putting `float: left;` also allows us to put something directly to the right of a section.
 Otherwise, it would appear underneath it.

 ![](../../Images/HTML_Div_3.png)

-### Spans

-We can also use a <span> tag to separate a webpace into sections.
-The main difference between <div> and <span> is that browsers automatially put a line break before and after a <div> element whereas they do not do this for <span> elements.